KevinCranmer/HeadHunterPlugin/README.md

 It's just a for-fun addition to vanilla Minecraft inspired by Pokemon shining hunting and RuneScape pet hunting.

 ## Features
 Every mob now has a slim chance of dropping their head.
-When a player received a head, a message will broadcast to the server.
+When a player receives a head, a message will broadcast to the server.
 This drop is saved in a yml file along with the total kills per mob per player.

 ![image](images/HeadDrop.png)